ndyashas/Attack-Obfuscation/README.md

-# Attacking HARPOON
+# Attacking HARPOON and SANSCrypt

-This repository is an implementation of attacking HARPOON obfuscated netlists.
+This repository is an implementation of attacking HARPOON and SANSCRypt obfuscated netlists.